AxisCommunications/acap-computer-vision-sdk-examples/opencv-capture-app/README.md

 contains all the essential parts needed.
 There are tools for building an application and running the container image on an edge device.

-OpenCV v4.2.0 is used and comes with following modules: core, imgproc, imgcodecs, videoio,objdetect, python3, video.
+OpenCV comes with following modules: core, imgproc, imgcodecs, videoio,objdetect, python3, video.

 Together with this file you should be able to find a directory called